Warner Bros.: Acquired libraries

 Mergers and acquisitions have helped Warner Bros. accumulate a diverse collection of films, cartoons and television programs.
 As of 2022, Warner Bros. owned more than 145,000 hours of programming, including 12,500 feature films and 2,400 television programs comprising more than tens of thousands of individual episodes.

 In the aftermath of the 1948 antitrust suit, uncertain times led Warner Bros. in 1956 to sell most of its pre-1950 films and cartoons to Associated Artists Productions (a.a.p.).
 In addition, a.a.p. also obtained the Fleischer Studios and Famous Studios Popeye cartoons, originally from Paramount Pictures.
-Two years later, a.a.p. was sold to United Artists, which owned the company until 1981, when Metro-Goldwyn-Mayer acquired United Artists.
+Two years later, a.a.p. was sold to United Artists (UA), which owned the company until 1981, when Metro-Goldwyn-Mayer (MGM) acquired United Artists.

 In 1982, during their independent years, Turner Broadcasting System acquired Brut Productions, the film production arm of France-based then-struggling personal-care company Faberge Inc.

-In 1986, Turner Broadcasting System acquired Metro-Goldwyn-Mayer.
+In 1986, Turner Broadcasting System acquired MGM.
 Finding itself in debt, Turner Entertainment kept the pre-May 1986 MGM film and television libraries and a small portion of the United Artists library (including the a.a.p. library and North American rights to the RKO Radio Pictures library) while spinning off the rest of MGM.

 In 1989, Warner Communications acquired Lorimar-Telepictures Corporation.
 Lorimar's catalogue included the post-1974 library of Rankin/Bass Productions, and the post-1947 library of Monogram Pictures/Allied Artists Pictures Corporation.

 In 1991, Turner Broadcasting System acquired animation studio Hanna-Barbera and the Ruby-Spears library from Great American Broadcasting, and years later, Turner Broadcasting System acquired Castle Rock Entertainment on December 22, 1993, and New Line Cinema on January 28, 1994.
-On October 10, 1996, Time Warner acquired Turner Broadcasting System, thus bringing Warner Bros.' pre-1950 library back home.
-However, Warner Bros. only owns Castle Rock Entertainment's post-1994 library.
-In 2008, Time Warner integrated New Line into Warner Bros.
+On October 10, 1996, Time Warner acquired Turner Broadcasting System, thus bringing Warner Bros.' pre-1950 library back home to the studio after 46 years.
+In addition, Warner Bros. owns pre-2010 libraries produced by Castle Rock Entertainment with few exceptions.

+In 2008, Time Warner integrated New Line Cinema into Warner Bros.
+Pictures.